-We wanted to get some basic information about how OCR athletes are eating.
+We wanted to get some basic information about OCR diets.
 Just like any sport, proper nutrition is key to performance.
 Someone who trains hard but eats badly will see far less results than the person who trains hard and eats very nutritious foods.
 We kept the survey simple, so this is just a minor snap-shot, but we hope you find it interesting and informative.

 Before we begin, we wanted to say a big "Thank You!" to everyone who took the time to fill out the survey.
 We really appreciate it, and no doubt everyone who reads this will as well.